• Recipes

 A similar affect happens with One-Pot Spaghetti with Tomatoes and Kale.
 In this magical recipe, the starchy pasta water creates a flavorful "sauce" for the spaghetti.

 This orzo can be served warm, or you can chill the orzo and make a cold pasta salad.
-One of my favorites is Tuna and Orzo Pasta Salad.
+Reader favorites include tuna and orzo pasta salad and orzo pasta salad with pesto.

 a bow of orzo and canned tuna with dill